mdonertas/DGRP_16S_MaleLH/README.md

 Location of the raw data used for this study:

 - Local: ./raw/
-- Publicly available data repository: SRA
+- Publicly available data repository: ENA PRJEB88786

 ### PROCESSED DATA

 Location of the processed data:

 - Local: ./processed/
-- Publicly available data repository: BioStudies * TODO
+- Publicly available data repository: BioStudies S-BSST2029

 ## OTHER DOCUMENTATION